GitHub-XK/Modern-Tool-4-LA/05_Parametric_Design.md

 5.1.1 Definition of Parametric Design and History of Parametric Design

-"Parametric design is a process based on algorithmic thinking that enables the expression of parameters and rules that, together, define, encode and clarify the relationship between design intent and design response." (https://en.wikipedia.org/wiki/Parametric_design)
+"Parametric design is a process based on algorithmic thinking that enables the expression of parameters and rules that, together, define, encode and clarify the relationship between design intent and design response." (https://en.wikipedia.org/wiki/Parametric_design) Similar terms include procedural modeling, fractal modeling, and generative modeling.

 5.1.2 What is BIM?
 BIM vs Parametric Design

 Building Information Modeling (BIM)  is a process supported by various tools, technologies and contracts involving the generation and management of digital representations of physical and functional characteristics of places.